spring break in the city | near immersion teams

 EAST SIDE KIDS CLUB Kids Club is a weekly faith-based after-school program where children from the Eastside’s low-income Latino community experience God’s love through being cared for, empowered, and mentored by volunteer leaders.
 We meet at 5:15 on Thursdays in the DC parking lot and serve from 5:30-7:30 at the Gils’ house in the Eastside for games, Bible stories, and pizza!

 WEST SIDE MINISTRY West Side Ministry provides Westmont students with various opportunities to engage with youth and their families on Santa Barbara's West Side, form meaningful mentoring relationships, and address the challenges of the community's unique context.
-We meet Monday's at 3:45 in the DC parking lot.
+Volunteering with us at the West Side Community Center is the entry point for many other opportunities throughout the week.
+We meet Monday's at 3:30pm in the DC parking lot and work at the community center from 4:00 - 6:00pm, arriving back to campus around 6:15pm.
 Email Amanda Sutter in advance so adequeate travel arrangements can be made.

 FOR MORE INFO, CONTACT: Amanda Sutter